semrush/intergalactic/website/docs/core-principles/a11y/a11y-design.md

 Provide instructions and hints to help users avoid mistakes when filling out a form.

 - Make sure that all input elements have meaningful labels that remain visible even after a field has been filled out.
 - Let the user know the data format in advance (date, phone number, zip code, etc.).
-It's also a good practice letting the user know when their `CAPS LOCK` is on.
+It's also a good practice letting the user know when their Caps Lock button is enabled.
-- Provide clear instructions to help the user fix any errors.
+- Provide clear instructions to help user fix any errors.

 > Minimize the need to enter text or search.
 Whenever possible, enable voice input, text field autocomplete, and previews.
 >